-Letters rogatory (also known as "letters of request" when presented by a non-party "interested person") were first used to facilitate cooperation among the courts of the several states of the Union.
-Today, the letter rogatory process is used internationally and is codified at 28 U.S.C. §§ 178110 and 1782 (the "Judicial Assistance Statute").11
+Letters rogatory (also known as "letters of request" when presented by a nonparty "interested person"8) were first used to facilitate cooperation among the courts of the several states of the Union.
+Today, the letter rogatory process is used internationally and codified at 28 U.S.C. §§ 17819 and 1782 (the "Judicial Assistance Statute").10 foreign privilege (see In re Commissioner's Subpoenas, 325 F.3d 1287, 1292 (11th Cir.
+2003)).
+See also Rebecca Wexler, Life, Liberty, and Data Privacy: The Global CLOUD, the Criminally Accused, and Executive Versus Judicial Compulsory Process Powers, 101 Tex.
+L. Rev. 1341, 1356 (2023) (noting that "applications for letters rogatory require ex parte judicial review from courts in both the receiving and requesting nations before anyone can be served with process . . .").